Who we are, what we do, how we work

 Q. What do you do on behalf of your clients?

-A. We work with individuals and families to develop strategies that will facilitate coming to Canada, or returning to Canada.
-Our work assists our clients in obtaining prerequisite documents to initiate immigration processes, apply for visas and permits; obtain permanent residency in Canada; and work toward earning Canadian citizenship.
+A. We work with individuals and families to develop strategies that will achieve their immigration goal.
+We assist our clients in obtaining requisite documents to initiate immigration processes, apply for visas and permits; obtain permanent residency in Canada; and work toward earning Canadian citizenship.

 Q. Can you help me return to Canada if I was ordered to leave?